-Where a Year 12 ATAR course has both a written and a practical examination, students are required to sit both of these examinations.
-Candidates who do not sit an ATAR course examination and do not have an approved sickness/misadventure application for that course will not have the grades for the pair of units completed in that year contribute to the calculation of their Western Australian Certificate of Education (WACE).
+Where a Year 12 ATAR course has both a written and a practical examination, students are required to sit for both of these examinations.
+Students who do not sit an ATAR course examination and do not have an approved sickness/misadventure application for that course will not have the grades for the pair of units completed in that year contribute to the calculation of the Western Australian Certificate of Education (WACE).

-Schools are required to submit their candidates' practical (portfolio) submissions to the designated venue between 8.30 am and 4.00 pm on Tuesday, 19 September 2023.
+Schools are required to submit their candidates' practical (portfolio) submissions to the designated venue between 8.30 am and 4.00 pm on Tuesday, 17 September 2024.